SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **Secrets Management:** Secrets management is handled using [Mozilla SOPS](https://github.com/mozilla/sops) and Age.
 These tools allow for the secure encryption and management of sensitive information, such as API keys, passwords, and tokens.

-- **Network Security:** Network security within the kube-system namespace is managed using [Cilium](https://docs.cilium.io/en/stable/).
+- **Network Security:** Network security within the kube-system namespace is managed using [Cilium](https://docs.cilium.io/en/stable/) and [Istio](https://istio.io/).
 Cilium provides advanced networking and security capabilities, including network policies, encryption, and visibility, to protect the cluster from unauthorized access and attacks.
+Istio complements this by providing additional security features such as service mesh encryption and access control.

 - **Runtime Security Monitoring:** Runtime security monitoring and anomaly detection are implemented using [Falco](https://falco.org/docs/).
 Falco continuously monitors the Kubernetes cluster for abnormal behavior and potential security threats, providing real-time alerts and insights into potential security incidents.